Harshith-Reddy11/Mini-AI-Projects/README.md

 This repository was created to:

-- Practice applied AI/ML through real-world micro-projects
+- Practice applied AI/ML through real-world micro-projects.
-- Build a strong GitHub contribution graph
+- Build a strong GitHub contribution graph.
-- Learn popular libraries like `TextBlob`, `SpeechRecognition`, `Sumy`, `scikit-learn`, etc.
+- Learn popular libraries like `TextBlob`, `SpeechRecognition`, `Sumy`, `scikit-learn`, etc
 - Develop clean, modular, and documented codebases for portfolios and resumes

 ---